DragoJelavic/DragoJelavic/README.md

 ## Let's Connect
 You can reach me via email at drago.jelavic2497@gmail.com.
 For more information about my work and projects, please visit my [LinkTree](https://linktr.ee/djelavic) or [LinkedIn](https://www.linkedin.com/in/drago-jelavi%C4%87-564b64180/).
 I'm excited to connect with fellow developers, share knowledge, and explore new possibilities together. 😄

+## Currently doing
+**"It's been far too long Drago! 🎉 Welcome back!"**

+I am currently upgrading my old projects such as my final thesis paper where I built a health app that sells medical aids. ❤️‍🩹
+Will also update the other projects a bit.
+And hopefully, start a new one... 🔜